NOW IN STOCK!

 We've designed the best flounder gig for sticking more fish and bringing in bigger hauls.
-Easily mount our fish gigs over an aluminum pole and slide the stainless steel bolt into place to make your own flounder gig pole.
+Easily mount our fish gigs over our aluminum flounder gig pole and slide the stainless steel bolt into place to get started gigging.
 Our flounder gig was made for gigging a wide variety of fish beyond flounder; including suckers, bowfin, snakeheads, frogs, carp, gar, sheepshead, drum, and other invasive or non-game fish species.

 ALL NEW FLOUNDER GIG FEATURES: